-Amber Baylor is the founding director of the Criminal Law Clinic, which focuses on defense representation in local criminal charges.
+Amber Baylor is the founding director of the Criminal Defense Clinic, which focuses on defense representation in local criminal charges.
 Her work centers on local criminal regulation and its impacts on communities targeted by intensive policing.
 Her scholarship continues on this theme, including “Criminalized Students, Reparations, and the Limits of Prospective Reform” and “Design Justice in Municipal Criminal Regulation.”

 Baylor also has written about historic advocacy by women in prison, women and pretrial detention, and the impact of trauma from pretrial detention.
 Baylor’s scholarship has appeared or is forthcoming in publications such as the Washington University Law Review, New Mexico Law Review, and Michigan Journal of Gender and Law on topics that include pedagogy for representation of community-based organizations; enforcement and regulation of municipal low-level crimes in communities of color; and use of low-level criminal charges in student discipline.